 Considerable attention is also given to applicants' ability to articulate their research interests and career plans in their personal statements.
 A match between student and faculty is a key determining factor for admission as well.
 Therefore, applicants are encouraged to describe how their interests coincide with the interest of particular faculty member/members they wish to work with.

-We matriculate three or four students each year out of approximately 40 to 50 applicants.
+We matriculate two to three students each year out of approximately 40 to 50 applicants.
 Students are funded through Merit Awards from the Graduate School, fellowships, and faculty grants.

 For more information about the Developmental Training Track, please contact Dr. Catherine Haden at email@example.com or 773.508.8226.